 Wash your nappies within three days.
 Keeping it in the laundry basket for longer may result in mould issues.

 3. Washing Nappies

-We recommend a wash cycle where you start off with a pre-rinse, to rinse out the urine.
+Start off with a pre-rinse, to rinse out the urine.
 If your machine’s pre-rinse cycle is very short or not sufficient to remove the urine, you can opt for a quick wash option without detergent.
 For the main wash, wash your nappies on the fuzzy/cotton cycle.
-We have found that eco/gentle cycles do not clean nappies sufficiently.
+Eco/gentle cycles do not clean nappies sufficiently.
 Use the recommended amount of detergent for heavily soiled loads and try to wash at 40ºC.
 Depending on the detergent, you may need to do a post-rinse to remove any excess soap.
-In short: rinse – wash – rinse.
+In short: rinse – long wash – rinse.